perigrin/the-room/_posts/2020-03-02-Building-a-Shopify-App-With-Perl-Part-1.md

 export SHOPIFY_API_KEY="NOT A REAL KEY" export SHOPIFY_API_SECRET="NOT A REAL SECRET EITHER"
 ```
-These will get picked up by docker (sepcifically see the `environment` key in
+These will get picked up by docker (specifically see the `environment` key in
 the `docker-config.yml`) and passed through to the application.

 And update our `app.pl` with a shopify route.